bd150/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blogatog
 ---

+This is the content I want on my homepage!
+This is so cool and rad and wacky!
+Gnarly, dude!